'I have babies': Kim Kardashian testifies about her terror in Paris robbery trial

 PARIS (AP) — Kim Kardashian said a silent prayer — for her sister, her best friend, her family — as a masked man pulled her toward him in a Paris hotel room during the 2016 jewelry heist that changed her life.
-She was wearing only a bathrobe.
+She wore a bathrobe.
 Her hands were zip-tied.
 Her mouth was taped.
-She thought she wouldn’t survive.
+She thought she wouldn't survive.

 “I was certain that was the moment that he was going to rape me,” she told a Paris court Tuesday.
 “I absolutely did think I was going to die.”

-When she heard footsteps thundering up the stairs that night, Kardashian said she first thought it was her sister Kourtney and a friend returning from a night out.
-The noise got louder.
+She said she was getting ready for bed when she heard stomping on the stairs.
+At first, she thought it was her sister Kourtney and a friend returning from a night out at Paris Fashion Week.

 “Hello?
 Hello?
 Who is it?” she called out.
-Moments later, her door flew open.
+Then masked men stormed the room.

+She grabbed her phone but didn’t know the French emergency number.
+She tried to call her sister and bodyguard, but one man stopped her.
+The men threw her on the bed, zip-tied her hands and pressed a gun to her temple.

+“I have babies," Kardashian said, according to her testimony.
+"I have to make it home.
+They can take everything.
+I just have to make it home.”

-She begged the robbers: “I have babies,” she said.
-One replied that she would be OK if she stayed quiet.
+She was carried into the bathroom.
+One man taped her mouth.
+She was told she’d be OK if she stayed quiet.

-The last time Kardashian saw the men that police say robbed her, she was bound at gunpoint and locked in a marble bathroom while masked assailants stole more than $6 million in jewelry.
-On Tuesday, nearly a decade later, she faced them again from the witness stand.
+The last time Kardashian saw the men that police say robbed her, she was locked in the marble bathroom while masked assailants stole more than $6 million in jewelry.
+On Tuesday, nearly a decade later, she faced them again — this time, from the witness stand.

-Her testimony marked the emotional climax of a trial that has gripped France and reignited global debates about the cost of fame and what it means to live — and nearly die — in public.
+Her testimony marked the emotional climax of a trial that has gripped France and reignited debates about the cost of fame and what it means to live in public.

 At the time of the robbery, Kardashian was one of the most recognized women on the planet.
 A fashion icon.
 A reality star.
 A billionaire business mogul.
 She had mastered a new kind of celebrity — one broadcast in real time, post by post, to millions of followers.